microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-00.md

 ### Deploy the Sample Application

-Deploy the Pizza application - it will the Pizza web application.
+Deploy the Pizzeria application as follows:

 ```bash
 cd ~/REGION-NAME/HelmCharts/ContosoPizza